 Select this tab to see all three channels in numeric form only.

-The numeric display shows the last reading together with the mean and standard deviation for the most recent readings (the number of readings in the statistics is set in the Settings tab) for each of the channels that are enabled.
+The numeric display shows the last reading together with the mean and standard deviation for the most recent readings (the number or readings in the statistics is set in the Settings tab) for each of the channels that are enabled.
+If the zero-power extrapolation feature is being used, the mean and standard deviations are replaced by the "Zero-Power Value" and "Uncertainty" values and the Clear button is replaced by the Details button (see section 6).